 The most prominent advantages of moving your offline focus groups online are tangible and hence becoming a choice of conducting online qualitative research for brands and researchers alike.

 Conduct an online focus group with software – QuestionPro Communities

 Managing an online focus group is easy if you use a powerful online focus group platform and tool like QuestionPro Communities.
-By using a comprehensive community management tool, you get access to run high-frequency studies and manage longitudinal tracking.
+By using a comprehensive community management tool, you get access to run high-frequency studies and manage longitudinal studies.
 Not just that, get easy access to quantitative data and qualitative data and make informed decisions for your brand.